jose-izquierdo/jose-izquierdo.github.io/_posts/2015-03-20-rspec-testing-models.markdown

   it 'is invalid without a description' do
     expect(FactoryGirl.build(:event, description: nil)).to be_invalid
   end
+  it 'is invalid without an event type' do
+    expect(FactoryGirl.build(:event, event_type: nil)).to be_invalid
+  end
-  it 'is invalid without an event type' it 'is invalid without a location' it 'is invalid without a start date' it 'is invalid without a start date'
+  it 'is invalid without a location' it 'is invalid without a start date' it 'is invalid without a start date'